 The brain is arguably the most complex organ in the body, and protecting it is extremely important for survival.
 However, there are times a traumatic brain injury (TBI) can occur regardless of safety measures taken.

 A traumatic brain injury is a type of acquired brain damage.
-It occurs when harm, such as a bludgeoning or concussive explosion, happens to the brain.
+It occurs when external harm, such as a bludgeoning, happens to the brain.
+Brain damage caused by internal factors such as illness do not qualify.
 A TBI will most likely occur when something violently hits the head or an object penetrates the brain tissue itself.

-- Loss of consciousness for a few minutes only
+- Loss of consciousness (for only a few minutes)

 - Headache and/or neck pain